artop123/g920-mapper/README.md

 Antivirus programs may prevent the application from running if downloaded from GitHub.
 Consider building from the source or adding an exception.

 ## Development

+You need to have the [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) installed

    **Clone the Repository**
    ```sh